 Visitors will discover a living research laboratory, an urban space teeming with life, where they can learn how to gather information about the changing environment.

 The design team have worked closely with Museum experts, external partners and independent advisors from the UK conservation sector to meet our commitment to ensuring the best care and conservation of the current habitats now and in the future.

 Key features include:

-3. A 20% increase in water area by reconfiguring the ponds.
+5. A 20% increase in the wetland area area, achieved by reconfiguring the ponds.

 The Darwin Centre courtyard